 Under section 15 of the Act, an interest in a lease will be taken to have been acquired when a binding agreement to enter into that lease has been entered into.
 An AFL is commonly an agreement to which section 15 of the Act applies, meaning the interest in the lease may be acquired for the purposes of the Act at the time the AFL is entered into or at the time the AFL becomes binding and unconditional.
 It will ultimately turn on the facts as to when an action for the acquisition of a leasehold interest in Australian land is taken to occur under section 15 of the Act.
-However, in most cases, when an AFL becomes unconditional and binding, the acquisition of a leasehold interest will be taken to have occurred if: a form of lease is attached to the AFL that includes key terms such as the rent payable and the term of the lease; and the lease itself is unconditional or any conditions have been satisfied.
-For more information about what constitutes a binding and unconditional agreement, refer to Interests acquired by entering agreements or acquiring options - section 15 of the Act (Section G of this Guidance Note).
+However, in most cases, when an AFL becomes unconditional and binding, the acquisition of a leasehold interest will be taken to have occurred if: a form of lease is attached to the AFL that includes key terms such as the rent payable and the term of the lease; and the lease itself is unconditional or any conditional agreement, refer to Interests acquired by entering agreements or acquiring options - section 15 of the Act (Section G of this Guidance Note).